-The process is being guided by a 38-member Steering Committee made up of residents of Greenville.
-There was an open application process and 228 people applied for this committee.
-The group was ultimately selected through a rigorous process to ensure that the committee represents the diverse interests in the City.
-The group will meet regularly throughout the process to plan outreach activities, discuss technical analysis, and give input on the direction of the Plan.
-The process will be overseen by the City of Greenville’s Department of Planning in collaboration with a consulting team led by Planning NEXT of Columbus, Ohio.
+The process is being guided by a 38-member Steering Committee of citizens who were selected from a pool of 228 applicants through a rigorous process to ensure that the committee represents the diverse interests in the city.
+The group will meet regularly throughout the process to plan outreach activities, discuss technical analysis and give input on the direction of the plan.
+The process will be overseen by the City’s Planning & Development Division staff in collaboration with a consulting team led by Planning NEXT of Columbus, Ohio.
 The team includes local and national partners with years of experience in crafting plans for communities like Greenville.

 There will be many opportunities to contribute your ideas to the Greenville 2040 process.
-Whether at an in-person workshop, a small focus group, or through the online public input tool.
-Everyone is invited to contribute their thoughts and ideas.
-Meetings will be announced well in advance through traditional media, social media, and the City’s website.
+Whether at a workshop, in a small focus group or through the online public input tool, everyone is invited to contribute their thoughts and ideas.
+Meetings will be announced well in advance through traditional media, social media and the City’s website.

 Absolutely not!
-By living, working, or raising a family in Greenville, you know so much about this community.
-Your intuition is vital to the Plan’s success.
-Whether you’re just moving to the community or a fourth-generation life-long resident, your perspective is important.
+By living, working or raising a family in Greenville, you know so much about this community.
+Your intuition is vital to the plan’s success.
+Whether you’re a lifelong resident or just moved to the community, your perspective is important.

-When you contribute an idea to the Greenville 2040, you are contributing directly to the Comprehensive Plan.
-Depending on when you get involved, your ideas could serve as the foundation for the community’s vision statement, contribute to one of the Plan’s goals, inspire a specific action (like a new project, policy, or program), or set the course for implementation.
-Each comment will be recorded, databased, categorized, and analyzed by the Planning Team.
-This process will be documented in summary memos after each engagement round.
+When you contribute an idea to Greenville 2040, you are contributing directly to the Comprehensive Plan.
+Depending on when you get involved, your ideas could serve as the foundation for the community’s vision statement, contribute to one of the plan’s goals, inspire a specific action (like a new project, policy or program) or set the course for implementation.
+Each comment will be recorded, databased, categorized and analyzed by the planning team.
+This process will be documented in summary memos after each round of public engagement.

 There are several different planning processes going on in the city and region concurrently.
-The Downtown Strategic Master Plan process kicked-off in June of 2018 and is a 6-month process focused on the downtown area only.
-The county is also undertaking a comprehensive planning process which the Greenville 2040 comprehensive plan process will be mindful of and will coordinate with as appropriate.
-Another master plan that is in process is the Wade Hampton Corridor master plan and will finish end of year.
-The city also just completed an update to the Historic Resources Survey.
+The Downtown Strategic Master Plan process kicked-off in June of 2018 and is a six-month process focused on the downtown area only.
+Greenville County is also undertaking a comprehensive planning process, which the Greenville 2040 planning team will be mindful of and will coordinate with as appropriate.
+Another plan in process is the Wade Hampton Corridor master plan, which will conclude at the end of the year.
+The City also just completed an update to the Historic Resources Survey.

-The process will last roughly 20 months, with the goal to adopt the plan in spring of 2020.
+The process will last roughly 20 months, with the goal of adopting the plan in the spring of 2020.

-Check back on our web page, at www.gvl2040.com, to view information about the process and how you can get involved.
-Share your email in the “Stay Informed” section and we’ll keep you updated on upcoming meetings and major announcements.
+www.gvl2040.com is the website for the Comprehensive Plan and includes more information about the process and how you can get involved.
+Share your email under “Stay Informed” and we’ll keep you updated on upcoming meetings and major announcements.

 A historic resources survey is the process of identifying historic properties within the boundaries of a specific geographical area, documenting their location and physical characteristics and evaluating their significance within an appropriate historical context.
 The State Historic Preservation Office (SHPO) of the SC Department of Archives & History uses survey information to identify properties eligible for the National Register of Historic Places and the City of Greenville's Historic Resources Survey is part of their statewide effort.
 The City of Greenville Historic Resource Survey follows the guidelines developed by the SHPO for the collection of architectural information within specified areas in the city limits that have not been previously inventoried.
 For this project, we will collect information on buildings constructed before 1975, including architectural form and style, historic materials and features and dates of construction and alteration.
 That information will become part of the SHPO's statewide database for historic resources.
 To learn more about the SHPO’s statewide survey program, visit http://shpo.sc.gov.